 Public libraries are rapidly changing institutions and public librarianship is a rapidly changing field of practice.
-Identify a relevant topic of interest or concern to you and explore it in a 2500-3000 word paper.
+Identify a relevant topic of interest or concern to you and explore it in a 2500-3000-word paper.

 This is not an opinion paper; please explore the professional and research literature on your topic and present different perspectives if you find them.
-This paper should be double spaced and must follow APA publication guidelines.
-You should include a reference list and cite your sources in your paper according to APA style.
-Complete instructions are provided in the assignments section of the course website.
+This paper should be double-spaced and must follow APA in-text format.
+Complete instructions are provided in the Assignments section of the course website.

-Final Vision Essay 15 points (SLO 6)
+Final Vision Essay 10 points (SLO 6)